dmissoh/webapp/README.md

 webapp
 ======

-A simple server based on node.js providing a basic REST API.
+A simple server based on Node.js (express) providing a basic REST API.